flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-22-qq/index.md

     _key: card-1-b318b4f0-7009-4027-9bf2-7b57fda682fd
   - order: 1
     body: >-
-      > ‘We are angry that a broken immigration system allowed a predator like this to live in our community, and we will do all we can to bring justice to Mollie’s killer.”
+      > "We are angry that a broken immigration system allowed a predator like this to live in our community, and we will do all we can to bring justice to Mollie’s killer.”

       Iowa Governor Kim Reynolds (R), as authorities reveal missing Univ. of